aj-fuentes/PySkelton/README.md

 ## Examples

-In the folder `./examples` there are some example scripts showing the basic usage of the pakcage.
+In the folder `./examples` there are some example scripts showing the basic usage of the package.

 TODO: Short description for each example